 These individuals do not intuit or place importance in other people’s emotional states and do not feel remorseful for negative or adverse behaviors.
 They may lie, act impulsively, become violent or aggressive, or act without thought of consequences in other ways.

 Borderline Personality Disorder

-An individual struggling with this disorder has a constant fear of being alone and frequently feels empty; however, they often have rocky or extreme relationships.
-Constant mood shifts, impulsive tendencies, risky behavior, suicidal tendencies, anger and paranoia may be all frequent within this disorder.
+An individual struggling with this disorder have a constant fear of being alone and frequently feels empty; however, they often have rocky or extreme relationships.
+Constant mood shifts, impulsive tendencies, risky behavior, suicidal tendencies, anger, and paranoia may be all frequent within this disorder.

 Histrionic Personality Disorder

 Within this disorder, an individual may exhibit extreme shows of emotion or sexual enticement as a means to garner attention, while being excessively concerned with how they look.
 They strongly base their state of mind on those around them, believing these individuals to be more connected to them than they really are.

 Marked by arrogance, a belief of supremacy, and an infatuation with power or personal fulfillment, these individuals put their own perception forefront, while negating other’s views or needs and believing these individuals to envy them.

 This group is characterized by anxious or fearful thoughts and behaviors.

 Prone to isolation, due to their sense of shyness, fear of making mistakes or being dismissed or teased, these people strive to avoid new people, while struggling in the relationships they already have.
 They are also highly fearful of criticism.